-I think much of what we’ve learned could be helpful to most parents who want to raise children that love the outdoors.
-For me, it boils down to 10 basic rules.
+I think much of what we’ve learned could be helpful to most families, and it boils down to these 10 basic guidelines laid out below.

-See the many comments at the bottom of this story, and please share your own thoughts, experiences, and suggestions there, too.
+See the many comments at the bottom of this story, and please share your own thoughts, questions, experiences, and tips there, too.
+I try to respond to all comments.
 Click on any photo to see the story about it.

 1. Give Away Your Baby Stroller